ChananM/AgudaJce/README.md

 With this marvelous piece of software, the students will no longer strive for bits of information, and instead find all they ever desired in one convenient place.

-Welcome student, to the application that will create yesterday tommorow, today.
+Welcome students, to the application that will create yesterday tommorow, today.

 </br>